 All modern mainstream slicers are able to produce high-quality prints when properly configured for your printer.
 The Voron community maintains a set of slicer profiles that you can use as a known good starting point for further tuning.

 Proper understanding of slicer settings will have a tremendous impact on print results.
 Try to learn more about your favorite slicer and tweak the settings to meet your needs.

 While using different slicers for different kinds of prints can be beneficial avoid blindly hopping between slicers and slicer profiles just because someone posted a nice print sliced with a different slicer.

-For maximum quality and accuracy, preheating the printer is recommended.
-This can be part of a scripted process or separate.
-A preheat of at least 10 minutes is highly recommended in order to bring all components to thermal expansion equilibrium.
+For maximum quality and accuracy, preheating and heat soaking the printer is recommended.
+This can be part of a scripted process or done separately.
+A preheat of at least 10 minutes is highly recommended in order to bring all components to thermal expansion equilibrium (heat soaking).
 This time may vary depending on many factors including the size of the printer and bed heater.